iwagumi_featuredimage

 🪨 Oyaishi – The Main Stone

 The Oyaishi is the focal point of your entire layout.
 It’s the largest and most dominant rock, often angled slightly to mimic natural flow.
-Ideally, it occupies about two-thirds of the tank height and is placed using the rule of thirds to enhance visual tension.
+It should be clearly dominant, but still proportional to the tank — tall enough to lead the eye, angled to suggest natural flow, and placed off-center to avoid symmetry.

 🪨 Fukuishi – Supporting Stones